Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Address: B9090, Cawdor, Nairn IV12 5RD, Scotland

 The Battle of Culloden in 1746 occurred on a moor in the Scottish Highlands, not far from Inverness.
-The story is complex but the goal was for one thing, royal rule of Britain.
+The story is complex, but the goal was one thing, the royal rule of Britain.

 As each side (British vs Scottish) waged their war against each other and secured various territories, both believed they could win.
-However on 16 April 1746, the battle was at its peak and in the dark of night, on a bloody battlefield, the Scottish Highland defenders were defeated.
+However, on 16 April 1746, the battle was at its peak and in the dark of night, the Scottish Highland defenders were defeated on a bloody battlefield.

 Today Culloden Moor is a war grave and a visitor centre has been established to commemorate and educate people about the battles that occurred here.